neliva/Neliva.Security.Cryptography.PackageProtector/README.md

 ## Stream keys

-Given a data stream key (**master key**), for each package a KDF-HMAC-SHA512 in Counter Mode ([described in SP800-108](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-108.pdf)) is used to derive MAC and ENC keys.
+Given a data stream key (**package key**), for each package a KDF-HMAC-SHA512 in Counter Mode ([described in SP800-108](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-108.pdf)) is used to derive MAC and ENC keys.
 This provides a level of key indirection.
-Recovered individual package keys cannot be used to recover other packages or the stream master key.
+Recovered individual package keys cannot be used to recover other packages or the stream package key.

 The KDF takes into account the following **derived key context**:
 * Key purpose (encrypt or sign)